clarkbw/neon-cf-worker-prisma/README.md

 ## Deployments

 When your PR is closed the Preview Deployment will automatically be deleted.
 Both the Neon Database Preview as well as the Cloudflare Worker Preview.

+The [deploy.yml](./.github/workflows/deploy.yml) workflow is the final workflow to run, pushing the Preview Deployed Worker into the default production worker.
+This system does not use Worker versioning.